AbhisekPhy/AbhisekPhy.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my webpage!
-I am a theoretical physicist currently working at the Indian Institute of Technology Gandhinagar (IITGN).
+I am a theoretical physicist currently working at the IIT Gandhinagar.

 My research interests lie in **Condensed Matter Physics**, focusing on **strongly correlated quantum many-body systems**.
 When a large number of quantum particles come together and interact, their collective behavior gives rise to various "emergent" phases, such as magnetic, insulating, topological, or even novel superconducting states.
 I study such phenomena theoretically in quantum materials, with applications ranging from high-temperature superconductors to the design of quantum devices and technologies for quantum information.